moritztomasi/moritztomasi.github.io/src/pages/reading.md

 ## Currently

-The Long Walk - Stephen King
+The Three-Body Problem - Liu Cixin

 ## 2020

+- The Long Walk - Stephen King
 - The Shining - Stephen King
 - The Testaments - Margaret Atwood
 - Homo Deus: A History of Tomorrow - Yuval Noah Harari